The Belfast Christmas Market 2023 is returning this November.

 About the Christmas market in Belfast

-Now entering its 18th year, the Belfast Christmas Market first hit the city back in 2004 and it has gone from strength-to-strength since.
+Now entering its 20th year, the Belfast Christmas Market first arrived into the city back in 2004 and it has gone from strength-to-strength since.

 Visitors to the market can expect over 100 exhibitors from 28 counties, beer tents and all of the usual festive bits and bobs, like crafts and sweet treats.